Favourites

 (1994, Besson)

-Jean Reno has the world's coolest job; Gary Oldman is Captain Nut–case; and 12yr old Natalie Portman is the bob-haired girl of every boy's dreams.
-The original theatrical release had Oldman humming Ode to Joy
+Jean Reno has the world's coolest job; Gary Oldman is Captain Nut–case; and 12yr old Natalie Portman peaks as the bob–haired girl of every teenage boy's dreams.
+The original theatrical release is greatly superior to the Uncut International Version, mainly because it had nearly all the WTAF creepy “love story” cut out of it due to poor audience previews

 The Lion in Winter